Your stored business data travels in and out of your network. What key controls can you put in place to ensure it’s safe?

 Also known as ‘CEO phishing’, a CEO scam is when an email appears to come from a senior person in a business such as a Chief Executive Officer (CEO) or Chief Financial Officer (CFO), requesting an urgent transfer of funds.

-By making the email appear to come from a senior person, the criminals are hoping the recipient will action it quickly without verifying the request.
+By making the email appear to come from a senior person, the criminals hope the recipient will action it quickly without verifying the request.

 Another type of email scam is the payroll scam, where the email account of an employee is imitated or compromised, and an email is sent to their employer requesting an update to their bank account details for their salary.
 Criminals are opportunistic and looking for people to act on messages being sent, so keep an eye out for urgent requests to update payroll details.
 These scams can also be carried out via a phone call, so having a validation process for each channel is recommended.
 Best practice is to verbally confirm over the phone (using a known phone number) or face to face.